407-610-2417

 Monthly Retainer

-Many SEO agencies offer their services on a monthly retainer basis.
-This is when you pay a set amount each month for ongoing work.
-Ahrefs’ survey suggests that the average SEO prices for this model range between $500 and $1,000 per month.
+Many agencies offer their digital marketing services in different ongoing monthly SEO packages.
+This is when businesses pay a set amount each month for ongoing work.
+Ahrefs’ survey suggests that the average SEO costs for this model range between $500 and $1,000 per month.

 how much do seos charge per month